 - 1. An Entry fee of \$2 must be paid by exhibitor for each class entered.
 Only one entry per exhibitor per class. - 2.
 Exhibitors are judged on their ability to execute a pattern prescribed by the judge. - 3.
-Members may win champion showmanship within a Horse and Pony division each year they are eligible.
-Members may show in the Masters class and their appropriate grade division until they are eligible for the next division.
-Champion and reserve will go to the Masters Showmanship class.
+All members can participate in the open showmanship class.
+This class is elevated with a new pattern with 5 minutes to prepare.